About this page

 Which academic degrees are conferred by IST?

-How can I access the programme plan of the courses offered at IST?
+How can I access the study plans of the programmes offered at IST?

 - Please consult the Education webpage.